-Unless specified elsewhere in policy or regulations, a principal, or his/her designee may decide whether a suspension shall be in school, out-of-school, or be a combination of both.
+Unless specified elsewhere in policy or regulations, a principal, or his/her designee may decide whether a suspension shall be in school in the Alternative Learning Center, out-of-school, or be a combination of both.
 Such a decision shall be based on such factors as gravity of the offense, previous record, and best interests of the total school community.